 Business Climate Rating

-- Highly dependent on international aid and on commodity prices (tea, coffee)
+- Heavily dependent on commodity prices (tea, coffee) and international aid

-- Geographically isolated and exposed to the geopolitical tensions of the Great Lakes Region
+- Geographically isolated and exposed to geopolitical tensions in the Great Lakes region

-- Strong demographic pressure and highest population density in Africa
+- Strong demographic pressure and population density among the highest in Africa

 Hit by drought conditions at the beginning of the year and the completion of major projects driving the construction sector, growth, although still firm, moderated in 2017.
 Activity is expected to pick up again in 2018, bolstered, primarily, by more favorable weather conditions.
 A better harvest should support the increase in exports of tea and coffee (almost 25% of exports) and, accordingly, enable these items to make a larger contribution to growth in 2018.
 Private as well as public investment in infrastructure projects, including that of Bugesera airport, should help the construction sector resume momentum after several consecutive quarters of contraction.
 These investments will also contribute to the expansion of manufacturing industries and to the strength of the services sector, which accounts for almost 50% of GDP.
 Finally, the resumption of credit growth, buoyed by a relatively accommodative monetary policy, is expected to result in a rebound in household consumption, which will also benefit from moderate inflation, below the 5% target fixed by the National Bank of Rwanda.
 But high unemployment (about 17%) and still low incomes from agriculture will limit the growth of private consumption.

 After peaking in February 2017, inflation fell sharply during the year due to the mitigation of the effects of the drought on food prices and weak internal demand.
 Prices are, however, expected to rise at a more sustained pace in 2018, under the combined effects of the central bank’s accommodative stance and higher energy prices.